- 19 Dec 2019

 This project measures performance and quality in housing development and construction and is based around Scotland’s Housing Network’s Value for money tool for new build.
 This collects data from new build projects relating to cost, time and quality and which, when combined with customer research, gives a rounded view of performance and quality.
 We are keen to support this tool’s roll-out across the sector so that this, in time, provides the evidence upon which to build a system of continuous improvement.
 As a first step therefore, we are working with partners to review about 80 new build affordable housing projects which will form the basis of further engagement with the sector during 2020.

 More than 80% of new homes in Scotland are already built using offsite construction, typically involving open panel timber frames.
 But with growing concerns about labour and skills shortages; the need to speed up delivery; control costs; and achieve high standards of sustainability, we are keen to understand whether greater use of offsite manufacturing could help address these challenges.

-We have therefore commissioned research, alongside the Construction Scotland Innovation Centre and Scottish Enterprise, to provide evidence which can contribute towards any future policy.
-There are three parts to the research:
+We therefore commissioned research, alongside the Construction Scotland Innovation Centre and Scottish Enterprise, to provide evidence which can contribute towards any future policy.
+There are were three parts to the research:

-We will work with partners to consider options for future policy following the report’s publication.
+We are working with partners to consider options for future policy following the report’s publication.

 Wider economic and social value